Parallel tests with Appium and Genymotion SaaS

 The instance UUID is printed on standard output once an instance is started.

-Note The following commands only work on Unix shell like Bash or Zsh, if you are on Windows, consider using bash.exe and call gmsaas.exe instead of gmsaas.
+Note The following commands only work on Unix shell like Bash or Zsh.
+If you are on Windows, consider using bash.exe and call gmsaas.exe instead of gmsaas.

 Once the devices are started, you need to connect them to adb: